5 Tips to Jump-Start your College Applications in Summer 2019

 2. Create a Common App Account and Write the Common App Essay

-The Common App now allows students to rollover their account for the 2017-18 application cycle, meaning that students can go ahead and create their account, even though the 2017-18 application won’t technically launch until August 1.
+The Common App actually allows students to rollover an older account for the 2019-2020 application cycle, meaning that students can go ahead and create their account now, even though the 2019-20 application won’t technically launch until August 1.

-Earlier this year the Common App released their essay prompts for the 2017-18 admissions cycle, which means students can begin writing now.
+Earlier this year the Common App released their essay prompts for the 2019-20 admissions cycle, which means students can begin writing now.
 Of course, your first challenge is to brainstorm and pick a personal and compelling topic on which to write.
 Let’s define those words in the context of the college essay.
 By personal, we mean talk about something that happened to you, where you are at the heart of the action.
 If you write about a trip to Haiti and chronicle the culture of the Haitian people, then the essay is not really about you – it might as well be a homework assignment.
 Colleges want to know who you are and how you view the world – the essay may be your only chance to provide them with this type of insight, so it’s worth spending a fair amount of time crafting and refining your message.

 3. Demonstrate Interest